In this section

 For a limited time, our Family History resources have extended availability from home during the lockdown, explore them here.

 About Ngaa Koorero Tuku Iho - Heritage and Archives collections

-Located on Level 3 of the Central Library, Ngaa Koorero Tuku Iho - Heritage and Archives, care for the rich cultural and historical legacy of Kirikiriroa/Hamilton.
+Located on Level 3 of the Central Library, the Ngaa Koorero Tuku Iho - Heritage and Archives team care for the rich cultural and historical legacy of Kirikiriroa/Hamilton.

-In addition to books and magazines, the Heritage collections include the Waikato Times from 1872; unpublished letters and diaries of early Waikato settlers; historic photographs; old business advertising leaflets and other memorabilia and treasures.
+The Heritage collections include the Waikato Times from 1872 onwards; unpublished letters and diaries of early Waikato settlers; historic photographs; old business advertising leaflets and other memorabilia and treasures.
 There is also a large and growing collection of oral histories covering subjects such as architecture, the experiences of new migrants, and the development of Hamilton Gardens.

 The Heritage collections also include books on New Zealand history, art and culture, government information such as statutes and parliamentary reports, and the Hamilton City Council Archives.
 Other resources include a comprehensive range of maps, particularly early Hamilton, and resources for family history research.